sukitsubaki/pixTrail/docs/getting-started.md

 # Getting Started with PixTrail

 This guide will help you quickly get up and running with PixTrail.
-I'll cover installation, basic usage, and point you to more detailed documentation for advanced features.
+It covers installation, basic usage, and points you to more detailed documentation for advanced features.

 ## Requirements